danortega2014/Panel-Data-Analysis-/README.md

-Lots of missing values in this data so I imputed all NA's with averages.
+Lots of missing values in this data so I imputed all NA's with averages for the continuous variables.
+Excluded the missing values for categorical variable years in excel.
 ```
 abstain[is.na(abstain) ] <- mean(abstain, na.rm = TRUE)
 yes_votes[is.na(yes_votes) ] <- mean(yes_votes, na.rm = TRUE)